bhashini-dibd/ulca/examples/dataset/readme.md

  - collectionSource

 ## languages
 It is important to convey what language the dataset is directed toward.
 The structure of `languages` attributes should be followed.
 Same parameter can be used to define a single language or or a language pair.
 Let's look at the following example where the `languages` defines a parallel dataset that typically has a language pair where `sourceLanguage` is `English` and `targetLanguage` is `Bengali`.
+The defined language code are per ISO 639-1 & 639-2 and can be referred in [LanguagePair](../../common-schemas.yml#LanguagePair)

 ```
  {